 Basic Pipe Flushing Guidelines

-- Detailed flushing plan should instruct about types, steps, and duration of flushing.
+- A detailed flushing plan should instruct about the types, steps, and duration of flushing.

 - Pipe flushing should be done using normal operation flow direction.

 - Pipeline flushing should preferably be done from the highest to the lowest elevation.

 - The pipe flushing activity should be supervised and inspected by a commissioning engineer.

 - Flushing should be performed through fully open flanges/ open pipe ends and never be carried out through smaller openings such as drains or vents.

 - The proper capacity of the pump shall be selected for pipe flushing activity.